laska-u/InnoCalendar/README.md

 put the password in the `<propery name="hibernate.connection.password">` (default is `postgres`).

+You need to create a new empty database in pgAdmin or console.
-Put the database in the `<property name="hibernate.connection.url">` tag in the connection url.
+Put the database connection url in the `<property name="hibernate.connection.url">` tag.
 Additionally you can specify other connection details in the connection url.
+For instance, if you created the dabase with name `innocalendar` then the connection url should look like this: `jdbc:postgresql://localhost:5432/innocalendar`

+### Registering new bot
+Before running the server, a telegram new bot must be registered.
+To this follow the instruction below.

+1. Open chat with <a href="https://telegram.me/botfather">@BotFather</a> in Telegram
+2. Send commands `/start` and then `/newbot`
+3. Enter the name of the bot
+4. Enter the username of the bot
+5. You'll recieve the message with bot info and its token.
+Copy that token
+6. Put the token into the file `Bot.java` in the method `getBotToken()`

+More info can be found <a href="https://core.telegram.org/bots#6-botfather">here</a>.

 ### Building
 This application can be compiled using [https://github.com/apache/maven](Maven).